Sex in Islam

 Question:

-I have been married for 6 months, but for the last 3 months we haven’t had contact.
+I have been married for 6 months, but for the last 3 months we haven’t had physical contact.
 His excuse is that we have been fighting, so he doesn’t feel like it.
-Have heard by many people that the marriage becomes invalid if the couple doesn’t engage in sex for 4 months time.
+Have heard by many people that the marriage becomes invalid if the couple doesn’t engage in intimacy for 4 months time.

 Answer: